The Greenish Bird: Sources

 The informant learned it from her mother, who was famed for her guitar playing, which may explain that motif.

 Analysis

 Tale type

 The tale is classified, in the international Aarne-Thompson-Uther Index, as tale type ATU 432, "The Prince as Bird", and 425, "The Search for the Lost Husband".

 Motifs

 The episode of the journey on the eagle's back is parallel to similar events in many fairy tales, where a hero needs to feed pieces of meat to the eagle for the remainder of the journey, otherwise it will not complete its flight.
 In this regard, folklorist scholarship recognizes its similarities with the tale of Etana helping an eagle, a tale type later classified as Aarne–Thompson–Uther ATU 537, "The Eagle as helper: hero carried on the wings of a helpful eagle".

 Sayings

 The tale explained that a person who asks for meat is an "old eagle" because the eagle asked for meat while flying.

 Variants

+Central America

+According to professor Fernando Peñalosa, type 432 is known in Mayan sources as 432, El príncipe de pájaro or The Prince as Bird: a prince turns into a hummingbird, flies to a girl's window and both elope.